 We’d advise against having your phone out while riding on the back of a motorbike, no matter how tempting it is to take a video.
-Wear a crossbody bag and keep it in front of you and leave large amounts of cash and your passport at home.
+Wear a crossbody bag and keep it in front of you.
+Also, leave large amounts of cash and your passport at home.
 Late at night, you’re better off catching a Grab home rather than walking, just in case.

 Vietnamese Laws to be Aware of

-Theoretically, foreigners are also required to have a Vietnamese driver’s license or an international driver’s permit, although if your country is not a signatory on the 1968 convention on road traffic your permit will not apply (for example, the USA, UK, and Canada are all countries whose international drivers permits are not accepted in Vietnam).
+Theoretically, foreigners are also required to have a Vietnamese driver’s license or an international driver’s permit.
+Although, if your country is not a signatory to the 1968 convention on road traffic, your permit will not apply (for example, the USA, UK, and Canada are all countries whose international driver permits are not accepted in Vietnam).

 - Foreigners are required to register with the local police once they move into a residence in Vietnam.
 Generally, your landlord or real estate agent will do this on your behalf.